lucasgomesv5/lucasgomesv5/README.md

 ### Hello World 👋 I`m Lucas Gomes

-- 👨‍💻 I’m currently working as front-end developer, mainly with mobile applications in React Native at RBM WEB by DIMENSA.
+- 👨‍💻 I’m currently working as front-end developer on Finne Tech.
 - 📚 I'm always trying to improve my programming skills and learn new things.
 - 📧 How to contact me: lucasgv5dev@gmail.com || (32)987060406